HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 -   *_mpileup_RNAsupport.tab.gz
 -   Fase1_groundtruth_2024-10-07.tsv

-The RNA information is concatenated for all patients in the file: all_patient_RNA_support.tab.gz The corresponding file where variants have the filter RNA_PASS are saved in the file: all_patient_RNA_support_filt.tab.gz The two files have the cancer diagnosis added and saved as: all_patient_RNA_support_diag.tab.gz and all_patient_RNA_support_filt_diag.tab.gz.
+The RNA information is concatenated for all patients in the file: all_patient_RNA_support.tab.gz.
+The corresponding file where variants have the filter RNA_PASS are saved in the file: all_patient_RNA_support_filt.tab.gz.
+The two files have the cancer diagnosis added and saved as: all_patient_RNA_support_diag.tab.gz and all_patient_RNA_support_filt_diag.tab.gz.
-The non filtered information are filtered for at least having one read supporting the alternative allele: all_patient_RNA_min_support_diag.tab.gz
+The non filtered information are filtered for at least having one read supporting the alternative allele and saved as: all_patient_RNA_min_support_diag.tab.gz.
-The patient-ID and assigned diagnosis is saved: metadata/diagnosis.txt
+The patient-ID and assigned diagnosis is saved in: metadata/diagnosis.txt.

-If test_data parameter is set to true in summarize_results following R scripts are run:
+If the TEST_DATASET parameter is set to true in summarize_results following R scripts are run:

 **sina_clin_per_patient.R**